Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 The following picture shows multiple bike computers compared to the iPhone 6s (4.7″ display).

-Larger screens are more suitable for navigating purposes and maps and allow you to display more data fields at once.
+Larger screens are more suitable for navigating purposes and maps, allowing you to display more data fields simultaneously.

 However, with a larger screen comes a larger form factor, higher weight, and less compactness.